sanrio00/portfolio-projects/Completed/ABC Jewelry Marketing Campaign Analysis (May-Dec 2022)/README.md

 3. Keywords - Used to match queries when users query specific words in search engines (e.g. initial jewelry)

 ## Summary of Insights
+**Best Performing Campaign IDs**: Out of 156 campaigns, the following campaign IDs performed the best in these metrics.
+    - Average CPC: ID 3033 at USD$0.08 per click
+    - Average CPM: ID 3202 at $1.23 per 1000 impressions
+    - Average CTR: ID 2980 at 24.7%
+**Average Impressions and Click Performance by Channel Type**:
+    - Display and Video channels have the highest average number of clicks.
+However, reallocating more budget to Mobile could be advantageous due to its superior click-to-impression efficiency.
+This would ensure sustained click performance.
+    - Search Channels generate the highest average impressions, but are least effective in driving clicks.
+Consider optimizing CTA strategies and refining communication to make ads more compelling for engagement.